-Police search for man who accused of exposing buttocks to multiple women
+Police search for man accused of exposing buttocks to multiple women

 EAST EARL TOWNSHIP, LANCASTER COUNTY, Pa — East Earl Township Police are trying to identify a man who they say entered several businesses and exposed his bare buttocks to several female patrons.